5 Inquiry

 Sensitivity chasing is perfectly acceptable goal in inquiry.
 One might inquire into p for the purpose of making one’s belief in p more sensitive.
 Now assume, as most epistemologists believe, that one can know p even if one’s belief is insensitive in various ways.
 One can know p even if one would still believe p were p false.3 If one has insensitive knowledge, it might be worthwhile to inquire into what one knows with the aim of generating sensitive knowledge.
 Indeed, this seems like a primary aim of what we call checking.
 Inquiring into p by saying p therefore p will not increase one’s sensitivity to whether p is true.
 So it’s worthwhile to not allow that move in the inquiry, if the aim is to increase sensitivity.

 There are other examples that show the difference between knowing and checking.
-Slightly modifying an example from Frank Jackson (1987), imagine that someone wants to know what _The Age_said was the result of last night’s game.
+Slightly modifying an example from Frank Jackson (1987), imagine that someone wants to know what The Age said was the result of last night’s game.
 One way to learn what The Age said would be to look up the result in The Guardian, and use one’s background knowledge that they both report the same (correct) result.
 That’s a way to come to know what The Age said.
 But it’s not a way to check what The Age said.
-And it’s not a way to check because had The Age said anything different, you wouldn’t have known.
+It’s not a way to check because had The Age said anything different, you wouldn’t have known.
 That’s a kind of insensitivity.
-It’s an insensitivity that’s consistent with knowledge; one can know what a newspaper says by knowing the truth and that it reports the truth.
-But it is one that is removed by proper checking.
+It’s an insensitivity that’s consistent with knowledge; one can know what a newspaper says by knowing the truth and that the newspaper reports the truth.
+This insensitivity is is removed by proper checking.
 So checking aims for sensitivity that goes beyond belief, and beyond knowledge.
-And given that checking, i.e., chasing this kind of sensitivity, is rational, so is inquiring into what one knows.
+Given that checking, i.e., chasing this kind of sensitivity, is rational, so is inquiring into what one knows.

 5.1.2 Rules